Recipe · subsampling

 Next Steps

-- Detecting Sudden Shifts — when the goal is detecting the events instead of keeping the samples that mark them
+- Sudden Shifts — when the goal is detecting the events instead of keeping the samples that mark them

 - Under the Hood — understand how messages flow through composed nodes